|Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage III or Stage IV Breast Cancer

-This randomized phase III trial is studying giving tamoxifen citrate or letrozole together with bevacizumab to see how well it works compared with tamoxifen citrate or letrozole alone in treating women with stage III or stage IV breast cancer.
+This randomized phase III trial studies tamoxifen citrate or letrozole together with bevacizumab to see how well it works compared with tamoxifen citrate or letrozole alone in treating women with stage III or stage IV breast cancer.
 Estrogen can cause the growth of breast cancer cells.
 Hormone therapy using tamoxifen citrate* or letrozole may fight breast cancer by blocking the use of estrogen by the tumor cells.
-Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
-Bevacizumab may also stop the growth of tumor cells by blocking blood flow to the tumor.
+Monoclonal antibodies, such as bevacizumab, may help control breast cancer by stopping the growth of blood vessels to the tumor.
 It is not yet known whether giving hormone therapy is more effective with or without bevacizumab in treating advanced breast cancer.

 Further Study Information

 I. To compare the proportion of patients receiving letrozole alone, who remain progression-free at 6 and 12 months, to those receiving letrozole plus bevacizumab.

 II.
-To compare the incidence of objective response (complete response [CR] + partial response [PR]) in patients receiving letrozole with or without bevacizumab, as determined by Response Evaluation Criteria in Solid Tumors (RECIST) criteria, excluding patients with non-measurable disease.
+To compare the incidence of objective response (complete response [CR] + partial response [PR]) in patients receiving letrozole with and without bevacizumab, as determined by Response Evaluation Criteria in Solid Tumors (RECIST) criteria, excluding patients with non-measurable disease.

 III.
 To compare the incidence of clinical benefit (CR + PR + stable disease >= 6 months) in patients receiving letrozole with and without bevacizumab.

 IV.
-To compare the duration of objective response in patients receiving letrozole with or without bevacizumab.
+To compare the duration of objective response in patients receiving letrozole with and without bevacizumab.

 V. To compare the time to treatment failure in patients receiving letrozole with and without bevacizumab; time to treatment failure is defined as the interval from randomization until progression, toxicity, withdrawn consent or going onto non-protocol therapy.

 VI.
-To compare the overall survival of patients receiving letrozole with or without bevacizumab, including the probability of survival until 36 months.
+To compare the overall survival of patients receiving letrozole with and without bevacizumab, including the probability of survival until 36 months.